Ai Accountant

 A match is confirmed only when enough fields align above the confidence threshold.

 This eliminates the vast majority of false mismatches that consume hours in Excel.
+Think of it as intelligent transaction matching rather than simple text comparison.

 Step 3: Exception Bucketing